npoholik/npoholik/README.md

 ## Hello, welcome

 ### I’m currently working on:
+  - VHDL utilizing the Basys 3 Board among other miscellanous FPGA's
+  - C++ for the purpose of data structures and lower level programming
+  - C for Serial/Parallel Communications
   - Java/Java applications utilizing Java Swing API
   - AVR Assembly projects utilizing the atmega32a MCU
-  - VHDL utilizing the Basys 3 Board among other miscellanous FPGA's
-  - C++ for the purpose of data structures and lower level programming
   - Python for the purposes of signal processing and high level applications
   - Lua for C/C++ integration
-  - C for Serial/Parallel Communications
+  - LEGv8 Assembly through the linux kernel of a Raspberry Pi

 ### I’m currently trying to learn:
   - Rust as an alternative to C/C++